-One remaining source of competitive advantage lies in the answer to question #3: Is the manager proactively identifying and minimizing mistakes that stem from cognitive bias?
+One remaining source of competitive advantage lies in the answer to question #3: Is the manager proactively identifying and minimizing the investment mistakes that stem from cognitive bias?

 Despite the increasing attention given to behavioral finance over the last decade, the integration of this knowledge has been disappointing, from an allocator’s point of view.